Term 4 Week 3

 If you would like any information regarding our piano lessons, please contact Mrs Meredith Grove.

-Guitar with Jed - Thursday 18th Sept
+Guitar with Jed - Wednesdays

 If you would like any information regarding our guitar lessons, please contact Mrs Kylie Linforth.